Mehlville Superintendent Eric Knost said he’s prepared to recommend tuition-free, full-day kindergarten for the 2013-2014 school year.

 At Thursday’s school board meeting, Knost said he’ll present an execution plan to the board in September.

-Implementing free, full-day kindergarten by the 2013-2014 school year requires the board's approval by December for January enrollment.
+requires the board's approval by December for January enrollment.

-Parents were concerned the half-day kindergarten option would disappear, but Knost said it would still be available.
+the half-day kindergarten option would disappear, but Knost said it would still be available.

 “I would like to honor the parents’ interest in the half-day option,” he said.
 “We’ll probably design it around having a designated exit point after morning lessons.”

-When discussing free kindergarten in January, Knost said two schools would not have the classroom space to support full-day kindergarten enrollment.
+, Knost said two schools would not have the classroom space to support full-day kindergarten enrollment.
 District officials will need to consider alternate spaces for students who would attend Oakville or Trautwein Elementary schools.